On the Complexity of the Succinct State Local Hamiltonian Problem: The Succinct State Local Hamiltonian Problem

 \subsection{Class Containment}

-To prove the problem is contained in \cl{MA}, requires the following assumptions on the problem instance: \begin{assumption} Given \cref{def:LHP-succinct-state}, we assume: \begin{enumerate} \item[(i)] We have query access to the Hamiltonian $H$. \item[(ii)] For any $x,y \in \B^n$, the output $\bra{x}H\ket{y} \in \mathbb{C}_{p(n)}$, for some polynomial $p(n)$. \item[(iii)] All of $a(n)$, $b(n)$ and $m$ can be represented in $p(n)$ bits. \item[(iv)] The succinct ground state $\ket{\xi}$ is a $\mathbb{S}_{p(n)}$-succinct state (i.e., its (scaled) amplitudes are algebraically encoded as an element of $\mathbb{S}_{p(n)}$). \end{enumerate} \end{assumption}
+To prove the problem can be decided in \cl{MA} requires the following assumptions on the problem instance: \begin{assumption} Given \cref{def:LHP-succinct-state}, we assume: \begin{enumerate} \item[(i)] We have query access to the Hamiltonian $H$. \item[(ii)] For any $x,y \in \B^n$, the output $\bra{x}H\ket{y} \in \mathbb{C}_{p(n)}$, for some polynomial $p(n)$. \item[(iii)] All of $a(n)$, $b(n)$ and $m$ can be represented in $p(n)$ bits. \item[(iv)] The succinct ground state $\ket{\xi}$ is an $\mathbb{S}_{p(n)}$-succinct state (i.e., its (scaled) amplitudes are algebraically encoded as an element of $\mathbb{S}_{p(n)}$). \end{enumerate} \end{assumption}

 \begin{remark} Query access to the Hamiltonian implies that for any $x,y \in \B^n$, there exists an efficient classical (query) algorithm $\mathcal{Q}^{(1)}_H$ such that $\mathcal{Q}^{(1)}_H(x,y) = \bra{x}H\ket{y}$.
 Additionally, for any given row index $x\in \B^n$, there exists an efficient classical (query) algorithm $\mathcal{Q}^{(2)}_H$ such that $\mathcal{Q}^{(2)}_H(x) = \{y : \bra{x}H\ket{y} \neq 0\}$.
 Under the assumptions above, it is clear that $\mathcal{Q}^{(1)}_H(x,y) \in \mathbb{C}_{p(n)}$ and $y \in \mathbb{N}_{n}$ for any $y \in \mathcal{Q}^{(2)}_H(x)$. \end{remark}